 Pin 5, top left: +12V.

-The input of the power supply connects to the mains voltage at 220 V, in alternating current 50 Hz.
+The power of the power supply is connected to the 220 V network voltage, in alternating current 50 Hz.

 Papers